-Hybrid pickup truck: 5 current & 6 future models [Update]
+Hybrid pickup truck options in the U.S.: 6 current & 4 future models

 Given the popularity, one would assume that trucks are available with multiple powertrain choices.
 They are, but hybrid options are only a handful.
 Currently, there are only four hybrid pickup truck options available for purchase in the United States.
 In this article, we’ll dive deep into those options and what new choices customers will have in the future.